 Columbus police officers violated the Fourth Amendment prohibition on excessive use of force and the First Amendment rights to speech and assembly when they targeted and pepper sprayed peaceful, unarmed protesters who were in the process of complying with dispersal orders.

 On July 12, 2017, we filed suit in the Federal District Court for the Southern District of Ohio on behalf of three of the demonstrators who were sprayed at close range.
-The Defendants are three unnamed Columbus police officers (identified as “John Doe” defendants), Jeffery Lipp, the commanding lieutenant from the event, Kim Jacobs, the Chief of Police, and the City of Columbus.
+The Defendants were three unnamed Columbus police officers (identified as “John Doe” defendants), Jeffery Lipp, the commanding lieutenant from the event, Kim Jacobs, the Chief of Police, and the City of Columbus.
 On October 2, 2017 Defendants filed their Answer.
-Parties held the 26(f) conference On October 16 and the 26(f) report was filed on November 29.
-The first pretrial conference is set for December 6, 2017.
+Parties held the 26(f) conference on October 16 and the 26(f) report was filed on November 29.

 We conducted discovery in January and February to identify the John Doe police officer defendants.
 The Defendants provided incomplete responses to our initial discovery requests.
 The Court ordered Defendants to supplement their responses by February 20.
 The Court also granted our request for an extension of time to amend our complaint.
 Defendants then served supplemental discovery responses that allowed us to identify two of the three John Doe defendants, and we filed our First Amended Complaint on March 1, 2018.
 Defendants filed their Answer on March 22.